dgerabagi/data-curation-environment/flattened_repo.md

 </file>

 <file path="src/backend/services/file-tree.service.ts">
-// Updated on: C162 (Prevent auto-adding non-selectable files) import * as vscode from "vscode";
+// Updated on: C165 (Add package-lock.json to non-selectable)
+import * as vscode from "vscode";
 import * as path from "path";
 import * as fs from "fs/promises";